Sidhima8/Digital_Forensics/Memory Analysis /Readme.md

-Aim
+**Aim**

-Capture and analyze RAM using DumpIT and Volatility to extract and recover volatile data.
+To capture a live memory dump from a system and analyze it using Volatility 3 to extract running processes, network connections, and other volatile artifacts.

-Theory

-Memory forensics is a branch of forensics that focuses on analyzing the content of RAM.

-DumpIT
+**Theory**
+RAM (volatile memory) contains crucial forensic artifacts that disappear when a system is powered off.
+Memory forensics can reveal:

+Running and hidden processes
+Active network connections
+Encryption keys and passwords
+Injected malicious code (malfind)
+Loaded DLLs and kernel modules

+**DumpIT**
 A lightweight tool used to capture a complete RAM image from live Windows system.

-Volatility
+**Volatility**
 Open source memory analysis framework used to analyze RAM images.

-Procedure
+**Procedure**
 Download DumpIT & run it.
 Identify the memory profile.
 Memory image analysis.

-Conclusion
+**Conclusion**
 Through this experiment, we captured the RAM contents using DumpIT and analyzed it using Volatility.